ES-DOC/esdoc-testing/README.md

 esdoc-testing contains notes, scripts, and results for testing across the full ES-DOC ecosystem.
 Where tests are failing, tickets should be created in the appropriate other repositories.

-What are the contents of esdoc-cim ?
+What are the contents of esdoc-testing ?
 --------------------------------------